 This simple process reduces fading to the uniform and any applications like trims or logos.
 Plus, it protects the exterior from zips or sharp edges that might snag logos and fabrics.

-While we’re here – zip up all zips, button up all buttons and wash bras in the delicate bags before.
-A few extra ways you can avoid sharp trims from annihilating another item of clothing in the same tub.
+While we’re here – zip up all zips, button up all buttons and pop pretty underwear in separate delicate bags before tossing all items into the washing machine.
+These are a few extra ways you can avoid sharp trims from annihilating another item of clothing in the same tub.